iiqof/networklittle/README.md

 ## RoadMap
 *This road-map is expanded and deepened while I learn new things*

-1. First implement and understand the clips on [
+1. First implement and understand some of the clips on [1]
+2. Establish a comunication channel between two computers in the same LAN.
 2. Implement a simple messaging peer, capable to message to one other peer.
 3. Implement a messaging peer to peer network following Jenkov's tutorial